 When I see you, the real you, I want to drink bleach.
 I want to shake my ass.
 I want Miami bass to quake my soul into seven million pieces.

 Let the Bermuda Triangle take me to space.
 I give it my arms.
 She can take my flesh.
 I want her to rip my bones apart and cut my skin with fabric sheers, then fasten my gruesome bits into sacred drums to call her legion of predatory darkness to enter the Everglades, visibly and with pride.
-Have her children march through the swaps, a hurricane behind them with winds that reach 180 miles per hour.
+Have her children march through the swamps, a hurricane behind them with winds that reach 180 miles per hour.
 Topple houses.
 Tear off roofs.
 Dislocate more families.
 Discredit more cultures.
 Discriminate against basic human rights.

 Turn oppression on itself, oh children of the swamp, and fucking eat the rich raw!
 Feast on their gristle—their fat, luxurious consumerism.
 Devour their estates in flame and flood.
 Pierce their family crests with draconian cruelty and the rage only a hungry reptile can execute.
 Massacre their minds with nightmares of hardship and loss.